Programming · 4 question types

 CLOSEFILE "report.txt"

-Important: opening a file with existing data in
+Important: opening a file that already has data in

 OPENFILE "log.txt" FOR APPEND